Chapter 1: Sold Into Prison

 There were ten levels assigned to people with abilities like me.
 Some people stayed at certain levels, while others increased or even decrease.
 In my case, it was a constant increase.
 Those of us with high levels are called the Elites.
 We go out on the most missions and do whatever is assigned to us efficiently and quickly.
 We are the most vigorously trained and suffer the most painful and inhumane tests.
 But we bear through it because we must, because it's forced upon us for our survival.

 "Her powers are Telepathy, Mental Projection, and Telekinesis."
 People were scribbling down all this information on their clipboards as they observed.
 "We're going to test the newly developed NF8K drug on her."
-Some eyes around the room widened slightly in recognition.
+Some eyes around the room widened slightly in recognition, but did not question or comment.
 Dr. Lorate turned to an Observer that was standing on the other side of the lab table.
 "Put the Limitators on."

 The assistant nodded and grabbed two thick, metal bands and locked them on my biceps.
 "Glad to be of assistance."
 I scoffed.
 I immediately felt the cuffs restraining my abilities.

 "Yes, Mia, you're a great help."
 He said with a smile.
 "This should increase your telepathy range, Mia.
 It shouldn't hurt…too much."
 He leaned over and injected the needle into my arm.
-What followed after was three hours of screaming and excruciating pain as people watched and observed.
+What followed after was three hours of screaming and excruciating pain as people watched and observed, glancing down and writing on their clipboards, observing.

 We locked gazes as he walked over, a tray in his hands.
 He placed the tray in front of me and put a hand on my forehead.
 "How are you feeling, Mia?"

 We ate in silence.
 Everyone's meals were all different according to the diets that the Observers give us.
-Everyone in this room has Observers—normally not personal—that takes care of everything they do and eat.
-Some people, though, like me have a personal team, because the subject is very powerful or their ability is dangerous.
+Everyone in this room has Observers that take care of everything they do and eat.
+Some people, though, like me, have a personal team, because the subject is very powerful or their ability is dangerous.
 People like me need someone focused entirely on me.

 I looked at the Limitators on my person.
-I had two bracelets—one on each wrist—,two earrings on my left ear and one on my right, an anklet, and a ring.
+I had two bracelets—one on each wrist—, two earrings on my left ear and one on my right, an ankle bracelet, and a ring.
 Over the years, I was given more and more Limitators to wear twenty-four-seven.
 My bracelets were simple silver and gold, thin wires that were twisted together, but very effective.
-My earrings were just plain, silver-colored, stud earrings; and my anklet was just a silver-colored chain.
-The ring on my finger middle, left finger was a silver band with my name engraved into it.
+My earrings were just plain, silver-colored, stud earrings; and my anklet was a simple, silver-colored chain.
+The ring on my middle finger on my left was a silver band with my name engraved into it.
 Dr. Lorate had given it to me when I was ten-years-old as a gift.

 I received it when I got back from my first mission: an infiltrate and destroy mission of an enemy base located on the planet.
 Every time my abilities increase, I am given a new Limitator; each is stronger than the previous.
-And each one of them could only be taken off by the Observer (or Observers) in-charge of the subject can take them off, which they rarely do.
+And each one of them could only be taken off by the Observer (or Observers) in-charge of the subject can take them off, which they almost never do when in the Institute.
 Since my Limtators just suppressed my abilities and didn't actually negate them, I could still use my abilities during a regular day, but it was still only a fraction of what I could do without them.
 Instead of being a level eight, I was down to a level four.
 Everyone above level five had strong Limitators on them that made them level fours instead.

 Everyone in this room has a special ability.
 Some are harmless, while others are very dangerous.
 This research facility was designed to round us all up and use us as weapons for the government during war.
 The Observers are supposed to enhance our abilities and find out why we have them in the first place.
 Why us out of all the other people on our planet.